ibanner56/NotRubyButChef/Mains/VegetarianSwedishMeatballs.md

 Add the vegetable base, mustard, and worcestershire sauce and stir until everything is properly mixed.
 Submerge the meatballs in the gravy and continue to heat the dish on med-high until the gravy returns to a simmer.

 Lower the heat and simmer the gravy, covered, for as long as you'd like, stirring occaisionally.

-If I want to increase the size of the recipe I add 2 Tbsp of butter and flour when preparing the roux, an extra 1 cup of water, 1 cup of cream, 1 tsp of vegetable base, an extra 1/2 tsp of mustard and worcestershire sauce, and an additional bag of meatballs (basically just multiply the recipe by 1.5).

 \* For more information on preparing a roux: http://dish.allrecipes.com/how-to-make-roux/